sofibee/kindbodychallenge/README.md

-# Kindbody Patient Notes Ruby on Rails Portal
+# Kindbody Patient Notes Portal - Ruby on Rails

 Follow these steps to get the
 application up and running: